theoden8/sh-project/README.md

 * gap_is_homomorphic_gh: uses GAP solver to print "YES" or "NO" if two graphs are homomorphic

-* gap_test_lattice_relations: uses GAP solver to verify that lattice relations are correct
+* gap_test_lattice_relations: uses local solver to verify that some randomly chosen relations are correct, and might use GAP solver to provide diagnostics

+* test_important_lattice_relations: fully verifies that all important nodes are connected correctly

   ---